PLEASE NOTE: We can only help with transport rescues in our region, which is Central Massachusetts.

 Easiest method is to drain the pond so only a few inches of water left.
 If you drain the pond, you can use just about any tight mesh net.
 You don’t really want to use landing nets that you get at the sporting goods store.
 That type of net has about an inch grid, and the fins & scales of the koi will get caught in the net, tearing them off.
 You really want to get a net that has a much smaller mesh, like 1/4″ holes.

-Catching koi in a fully filled pond is a lot trickier than it looks on youtube videos.
-After years of practice, I finally learned how to do it and can select one koi out of a full pond pretty easily.
+Catching koi fish and gold fish in a fully filled pond is a lot trickier than it looks on youtube videos.
+After years of practice, I finally learned how to do it and can select one koi or goldfish out of a full pond pretty easily.
 But to do this, you really need to have a proper koi pond net.
 They are large in diameter but very shallow in depth.
 Many people use 24″ diameter nets, but personally I use a 42″ net.
 The bigger the net, the easier it is to catch the koi, especially the bigger ones.

 And besides, a large bowl net is really useful to every koi owner, so if you need to select out one of your koi to see if it needs medical treatment, or for when you are picking out the koi you are going to take to a show.
 A word about koi shows — I know some people around koi shows get super serious, but most shows allow amateurs and showing koi is really fun, even if you don’t win anything.
 You get to be around other koi enthusiasts and have a fun time, and see a lot of really pretty koi.